 16-Channel 24-Bit ADC Data Acquisition Shield for Arduino

 Note: The normal ARD-LTC2499 is not compatible with Arduinos using 3.3V I/O on the I2C lines, such as the Due, Zero, etc. This is because the LTC2499 requires a 5V supply to deal with the 4.096V reference voltage, making it incompatible with 3.3V I2C.
-Please contact us about options for 3.3V compatibility.
+A 3.3V compatible version is available here.

 - 24-bit delta sigma ADC